yarisvt/tyk-docs/tyk-docs/content/tyk-multi-data-centre/tyk-multi-data-centre.md

 ### Latency Reduction

-Because the gateways cache keys and all operations locally, all operations can be geographically localised.
+Because the Gateways cache keys and all operations locally, all operations can be geographically localised.
 This means that traffic to and from one location will all have rate limiting and checks applied within the same DC and round trip time is massively reduced.
 Also, the lookup to MDCB is via a resilient compressed RPC channel that is designed to handle ongoing and unreliable connectivity, it is also encrypted, and so safer to use over the open internet or inter-DC links.

 ### Organisational Benefits

-MDCB-slaved gateways are tied to a single organisation in the dashboard.
-This means that you can set up different teams as organisations in the dashboard, and each team can run it's own set of gateways that are logically isolated.
+MDCB-slaved gateways are tied to a single organisation in the Dashboard.
+This means that you can set up different teams as organisations in the Dashboard, and each team can run it's own set of Gateways that are logically isolated.
-This can be achieved with a dashboard-only setup, but requires gateway sharding (tagging) and behavioural policy on the user's side to ensure that all APIs are tagged correctly, otherwise they do not load.
+This can be achieved with a Dashboard-only setup, but requires Gateway sharding (tagging) and behavioural policy on the user's side to ensure that all APIs are tagged correctly, otherwise they do not load.
-With an MDCB setup you get the ability to do both - segment out teams with their own gateway clusters, and also sub-segment those gateways with tagging.
+With an MDCB setup you get the ability to do both - segment out teams with their own Gateway clusters, and also sub-segment those Gateways with tagging.

-### How to Setup MDCB

-See [here][3] for details of how to configure MDCB.

 [1]: /docs/tyk-multi-data-centre/multi-data-centre-bridge/#how-tyk-mdcb-works
 [2]: /docs/tyk-multi-data-centre/multi-data-centre-bridge/#logical-architecture